 Sometimes a wire will break or come out of the brackets or bands and may cause discomfort.
 A pokey wire can be cut using a clean nail clipper.
 A sticky end can be bent using a pencil end.
 Loose bands and brackets can occur if you accidentally bite into hard food or play rough sports.
 A protective mouthguard is advised for playing contact sports.
 You can buy a mouthguard from your local sport store.
 Our office can adjust the mouthguard for you to fit over your braces appliance.
 Loose separators can occur and you can re-insert the separators yourself or call the office to have it replaced.

 Many times repairs can be put off until your next regular appointment.
 Please call our office if you need any repair so that we can block out additional time for your repair.

 Some inconveniences while going through treatment are normal.
 While we know that orthodontic "emergencies" are not life-and-death situations, we recognize that certain situations may cause discomfort.
 Of course, we are here to serve you and encourage you to call any time if you have a question.

 We have staff and call service to answer the phone from Monday- Friday, 9am-5pm and staff are available Monday-Friday from 9am-5pm to help you eliminate any discomfort.
-If you call after-hours, please leave a message or send us an email and we will call you back the next day to provide you with answers.
+If you call after-hours, please leave a message or send us an email and we will call you back within 24 hours to provide you with assistants.